robert-hh/Micropython-Editor/README.md

 **2.18** On deleting the end of a line, remove space characters from the joined line, if autoindent is active.
 This behavior mirrors autoindent.

-**2.19** Add a toggle key for commenting/uncommenting a line or marked area.
+**2.19** Add a toggle key for commenting/uncommenting a line or highlighted area.
 The default comment string is '#', but can be changed through the settings command.

 **2.20** Change the End-Key to toggle between EOL and last non-space char.

 **2.21** Add Ctrl-\ as alternative key to close a file

-**2.22** Add Ctrl-Space asl alternative to mark line (Ctrl-L), and Block comment adds the comment string after leading spaces.
+**2.22** Add Ctrl-Space asl alternative to highlight line (Ctrl-L), and Block comment adds the comment string after leading spaces.

 **2.23** Change the End key to toggle between end-of-line and end-of-code